Paying for your care

 A: Yes.
 Axis Health System Billing accepts self-pay patients at all of our clinic locations.
-We offer a sliding-fee scale discount program for uninsured and underinsured patients who qualify based on current Federal Poverty Guidelines.
-If you have questions on the sliding-fee scale, please call to learn more about your options, call 970.335.2342.
+We offer a sliding fee discount program for uninsured and underinsured patients, based on family size and income (per the current Federal Poverty Guidelines).
+If you have questions about the sliding fee discount program, please call to learn more about your options, call 970.335.2342.

 Q. Do you take my insurance?

 We accept a wide variety of private insurance, Medicare, Medicaid and Children’s Health Plan (CHP+) plans.
-We make every effort to bill insurances; but there are insurances that we do not contract with, which can result in you being responsible for full payment at the time of service.
-In these instances, we will collect the charge from you and then we will give you what you need to file for reimbursement from your insurance company.
+There are insurances that we do not contract with, which can result in you being responsible for full payment at the time of service.
+In these instances, we will collect the charge from you at the time of service.
+Please contact your insurance provider for more information.

 Knowing your benefits is an important part of being a consumer of healthcare.
 Calling your insurance company before your appointment will help you know what to expect financially.
 The number to call can be found on your insurance card.
 Asking your insurance a few key questions goes a long way to making sure you know your financial obligations:

-- Is AHS “in network” with your insurance plan?
+- Is Axis “in network” with your insurance plan?